-The question she asked about being a Christain stuck with me.
+The question she asked about being a Christian stuck with me.
 I didn’t think I was a Christian.
 I wasn’t even sure what being a Christian meant so I decided to go back to the source.
 I now had a whole new set of unanswered questions floating around in my mind.

 When I meet her at my church, I had a list of questions at the forefront of my mind.
 As I walked through the doors of the church, it was empty.
 When she went back to her car, I stood looking at the altar and realized it was the first time I was ever alone in the church.
 It felt strange to look at the abandoned seats.
 With only myself and the closest person I could find to God, I asked my questions and presented my thoughts.

-We sat in the back of the church for over an hour discussing what Jesus represented.
+We sat in the back of the church for an hour discussing what Jesus represented.
 I was a little nervous as I explained to her my new beliefs because it was miles from the God taught in Sunday school.

-As I drove off, I couldn’t help but think back to the first day I heard a voice inside myself ask the question that changed my life.
+Driving off, I couldn’t help but think back to the first day I heard a voice inside myself ask the question that changed my life.
 I flashed back to all the moments since then when I felt a connection to something I couldn’t understand.
 Was that the day I started my journey to find God?
 Was the decision I made to follow my passions a decision to let God into my life?

 In the moments when I felt lingering doubt and fear was it God that brought me out of the dark?
 Was every moment from that day leading me to the realization that God was closer than the threatening clouds where the others said he was resting?

 I was still looking for a way to incorporate my passion into some financial gain so I could continue this journey.
-With my brother off work resting his back, I discussed with him a new idea to shed light on other unknown artists.
+With my brother off work resting his back, I discussed a new idea to shed light on other unknown artists.

 There were a ton of musicians, photographers, and other creatives around our hometown, so we decided to develop a website to share their passion for the arts.
-My brother would take care of the social media, and I would write featured articles and share their stories.
+My brother would take care of social media, and I would write featured articles and share their stories.

 Over the next two months, my brother and I attempted to find other artists that shared our love.
 We launched our website, and I wrote over a dozen articles on the talented men and women that comprised our city.
 We did interviews and made some connections, but after a few short months, we were still relatively unknown.

-It felt like the next road to connect my writing to a broader audience, but we were struggling to find support for our idea.
-We continued to push through because I could see an opportunity to not only follow my passion but bring together all artists to share ideas, creations, and experiences.
+It felt like the next road to connect my writing to a broader audience, but we were still struggling to find support for our idea.
+We continued to push through because I could see an opportunity to not only follow my passion but bring together artists to share ideas, creations, and experiences.

 My brother and I were texting back and forth one day tossing around plans to grow the idea when I got a call from my mom.
 My grandfather was back in the hospital and although there wasn’t a significant concern I had a sinking feeling as I hung up the phone.
-The laughter that I brought to my last visit may not be my only objective this time around.
+The laughter I brought to my last visit may not be my only objective this time around.